Welcome to today's edition of the Rush 24-7 podcast.

 Here's Mrs. Clinton, by the way.

-Uh, this is uh this is Saturday night in Des Moines during the 2007 Jefferson Jackson dinner.
+This is Saturday night in Des Moines during the 2007 Jefferson Jackson dinner.

 I ask you to go and stand for me in the caucus on January 3rd.

-If you will stand for me for a night, I will stand and fight for you every day in this campaign and every day in the White House, because together we're going to restore America's leadership, rebuild a strong and prosperous middle class, reform the government and reclaim the future for our children.
+If you will stand for me for a night, I will stand and fight for you every day in this campaign and every day in the White House because together we're going to restore America's leadership, rebuild a strong and prosperous middle class, reform the government, and reclaim the future for our children.

 Let's do it, Iowa Democrats.